Sparrowfish/pssp-ml-rnn-comparison/README.md

 #### 3.1 Window Size (5 → 15: +6% Accuracy | 15 → 21: No Improvement)

 Increasing the window from 5 to 15 residues improved accuracy from 60% to 66%, confirming that secondary structure depends on local sequence context beyond the immediate residue.
-Expanding further to 21 produced no gain. α-helix propensity is largely determined by local sequence patterns capturable within a window of ~15 residues. β-strand identity, however, is defined by hydrogen bonding between strands that may be hundreds of residues apart in sequence — a fundamental non-locality that no window size can resolve.
+Expanding further to 21 produced no gain. α-helix propensity is largely determined by local sequence patterns capturable within a window of ~15 residues. β-strand identity, however, is defined by hydrogen bonding between strands that may be hundreds of residues apart in sequence, a fundamental non-locality that no window size can resolve.
 Beyond ~15 residues, the window ceiling is a structural limitation of the approach, not a tunable hyperparameter.

 #### 3.2 Class Weighting: Modest E Improvement